pushparaj89/intellipharm-test/README.md

        cd .. (go back to "intellipharm-test")
        docker-compose up --build -d

-To Stop the Docker
+To Stop the Docker - Dont run this command while running the project.
+Run if you want to kill the container

-        docker-compose down
+        docker-compose down // Dont run this command while running the project.
+Run if you want to kill the container

 3. Prepare database - open new terminal - "cd intellipharm-test/"